k-box/k-box/docs/developer/index.md

 ## Command Line

-The DMS exposes a set of commands through a command line interface in addition to the ones available from the framework used for developing the DMS itself.
+The K-Box exposes a set of commands through a command line interface in addition to the ones available from the framework used for developing the K-Box itself.

 The command line tool set is exposed using
 [Laravel's Artisan](https://laravel.com/docs/5.2/artisan) command line.